hornbill/goLDAPUserImport/README.md

 * "APIKey" - A Valid API Assigned to a user with enough rights to process the import
 * "InstanceId" - Instance Id
 * "UpdateUserType" - If set to True then the Type of User will be updated when the user account Update is triggered
+* "UserRoleAction" - (Both | Update | Create) - When to Set controls what action will assign roles ro a user Create, On Update or Both

 #### LDAPServerConf
 * "Server" LDAP Server Address